peace250/Dragongame_vue/README.md

 #  well this is a simple game developed using vue.js it is called "DragonWarrior" and it is realy fun to make especially for a beginner
-well for a person new in javascript as well vuejs
+well for a person new in javascript as well vuejs it will be an adventure to make as well as interpret